 Ewing is the proud father of five children.

-Currently in his 13th season as an NBA assistant coach and fourth with the Bobcats, Stephen Silas joined the team’s coaching staff on December 26, 2010.
+Stephen Silas is in his sixth season with the organization and 15th as an NBA assistant coach after joining the team’s coaching staff on December 26, 2010.
 Silas came to Charlotte after spending the previous four and a half seasons as an assistant coach for the Golden State Warriors.
 Prior to joining the Warriors, Silas served as an advance scout for the Washington Wizards during the 2005-06 season.

-In addition to a season and a half with the Bobcats (2010-12), Silas also spent five seasons as an assistant coach under his father, Paul Silas, with the Charlotte/New Orleans Hornets (2000-03) and Cleveland Cavaliers (2003-05).
-At the time of his hiring as an assistant with the Hornets on June 5, 2000, he was the youngest assistant in the NBA at the age of 27.
-Silas originally joined the Hornets in the summer of 1999 as an advance and college scout, scouting nearly 200 NBA and college games in that role.
+Silas also spent five seasons as an assistant coach under his father, Paul Silas, with the original Charlotte/New Orleans Hornets (2000-03) and Cleveland Cavaliers (2003-05).
+Silas, who joined the original Hornets in the summer of 1999 as an advance and college scout, was promoted to assistant coach on June 5, 2000, making him the youngest assistant in the NBA at that time at 27 years old.

-Silas has also served as a Summer League head coach for the Hornets (2002), Cavaliers (2003) and Warriors (2010).
+Silas has also served as a Summer League head coach for New Orleans (2002), Cleveland (2003) and Golden State (2010).
 In addition to his work with NBA teams, Silas coached at the 2003 and 2007 NBA Pre-Draft camps and the 2011 adidas EuroCamp in Treviso, Italy.
 Internationally, Silas has worked at camps and clinics across the globe to help promote the game of basketball and the NBA in locations including Germany, South Africa and South Korea.

 The Boston native graduated from Brown University in 1996, where he earned bachelor’s degrees in sociology and management and played four seasons for the Bears basketball team.
 Upon graduation, Silas spent three years as the assistant executive director of the National Basketball Retired Players Association in Providence, Rhode Island.